top of page

 MCHC FARMACY

-Mountain Comprehensive Health Corporation (MCHC), a federally qualified health center, with 11 clinics in the Eastern Kentucky counties of Letcher, Perry, Owsley, Knott, Pike, Bell, and Harlan and 14 school-based clinics in the school districts of Letcher County, Owsley County and Jenkins Independent, has partnered with the City of Whitesburg/Letcher County Farmer’s Market, Owsley County Farmer’s Market and Leatherwood Farmer’s Market to provide increased access to locally grown fruits and vegetables through an innovative nutrition program known as FARMACY.
-This program began in 2015 with one Market and has since expanded to three markets!
+Mountain Comprehensive Health Corporation (MCHC), has partnered with the City of Whitesburg/Letcher County Farmer's Market, Owsley County Farmer's Market, Leatherwood Farmer's Market, Elkhorn City Farmer's Market, and Knott County Farmer's Market to provide increased access to locally grown fruits and vegetables through an innovative nutrition program known as

 How FARMACY Works